-The CBN requires banks to maintain a minimum level of capital to cover the Pillar 1 or traditional credit, operational and market risks.
-This requirement is met by the Bank in its monthly returns on Capital Adequacy Ratio (CAR to the CBN and the Bank's management.
+In line with the Pillar 1 requirements under the Basel II framework, the CBN requires Nigerian banks to maintain a minimum level of capital to cover the Pillar 1 or traditional risks; namely credit, operational and market risks.
+This requirement is met by the Bank in its monthly returns on Capital Adequacy Ratio (CAR) to the CBN and the Bank's management.
 The Bank also holds additional capital in excess of regulatory capital to cover additional Pillar 2 or internally assessed risks which are extensively covered in the Bank's ICAAP.